victor-chew/espclock3/README.md

 V2 uses the WeMOS D1 Mini and ATtiny85 to reduce power draw.
 That design yields a runtime of ~1 month.

 V3 uses the ESP-07, ATtiny85 and PCF8563 RTC to reduce the power draw even further.
-This design yields at least 4 months of runtime on a set of readily-available 4 x 1.2V NiMH rechargables.
+This design yields at least 4 months of runtime on a set of readily-available 4 x 1.2V AA NiMH rechargables.

 ### Links:
 * [Design](https://www.randseq.org/2020/05/espclock3-final-version.html)